REAP Women's Business Center

 Health Care Decision Making for Small Business

-Small businesses have some big decisions to make about health care in 2013.
+Small businesses have some big decisions to make about health care nowadays.
 University of Nebraska Extension wants to help.
 Choose your business type: self-employed, farmer or rancher business, employer with less than 50 full-time employees, or employer with more than 50 full-time employees.
 You'll see customized information.
 Visit UNL Extension's health care site here.
 And remember, the Center for Rural Affairs has some great information on the Affordable Care Act and rural people.
 See our health care work here.

 Answers to Questions from Women in Business

 Question: Are there grants to help fund a for-profit business?

 Answer: Generally not.
 Several agencies including the Small Business Administration have low interest loan programs.
 The few grants available are for specific purposes, not for general business operating purposes.
 In general, your time will be better spent improving your business than applying, performing the work required, and reporting on grant funds.

 The Small Business Innovation Research (SBIR) Program is a federal grant program reserved for small companies doing research and development.
 It is not intended to fund company operations.
 Many states have programs to assist in applying for SBIR grants.

 Question: Where can I get a loan to start or grow my small business?